AndrewMcM98/The-Boathouse-Restaurant/README.md

 * I have designed the website so that the Navigational bar at the top of the screen is clear with easy to navigate links.
 Additionally I have included a light background and black line to be displayed at all times for the page you are currently on, so that the user will always be aware as to what section of the website they are located on.
 * I have included the restaurant opening days/hours at the main page, so that the user is aware of the restaurant operational hours.
-* I have incorprated an embedded google map location finder within the footer, on all pages of the restaurant so that the user can find the restaurant with ease.
+* I have incorporated an embedded google map location finder within the footer, on all pages of the restaurant so that the user can find the restaurant with ease.
 * I have included social media links to the relevant social media pages within the footer of the website, which are displayed via the social media logo for easily identifiable links.
 * I have ensured that the website is responsive across multiple devices for easy interaction.
 * I have included a menu section which is easily navigated to from the navigational menu, of which the menu and prices and clearly displayed for the customer to see what is on offer.